inria-larsen/icub-teleoperation/README.md

 Follow the same steps as in the above procedure on Ubuntu and then:
 - terminal 8.
 Launch `yarpdataplayer`
-- ->File->Open Directory->retargetdata and select the folder of the sequence you want to play
+- ->File->Open Directory->retargetData and select the folder of the sequence you want to play
 - terminal 8.
 Connect the output streamed by yarpdataplayer to the input of the `retargeting` module `yarp connect /xsens/JointAngles /retargeting/q:i`
 - Play button on yarpdataplayer